nixcloud/wordpress-translations/README.md

 in essence: based on a GIT revision this gives us reproducible downloads in comparison to the wordpress portal (3.7.2015).

+# versioning

+WP upstream seems to be using x.y versioning for the languages, this is why this repo has branches like this:

+    ...
+    tr_TR-4.0
+    tr_TR-4.1
+    tr_TR-4.2
+    tr_TR-4.3
+    tr_TR-4.4
+    ug_CN-4.1
+    ug_CN-4.2
+    ug_CN-4.3
+    ug_CN-4.4
+    uk-4.2
+    uk-4.3
+    uk-4.4
+    vi-4.3
+    vi-4.4
+    zh_CN-4.0
+    zh_CN-4.1
+    zh_CN-4.2
+    zh_CN-4.3
+    zh_CN-4.4
+    zh_TW-4.0
+    zh_TW-4.1
+    zh_TW-4.2
+    zh_TW-4.3
+    zh_TW-4.4

+zh_TW-4.4 should contain the latest zh_TW locales after running ./udpate!

+use:

+    git branch -l

+and inside the branch use:

+    git log

+to find the respective hash which needs to be filled, from the example above,  a attribute called revision=...

 # who

 contact js@lastlog.de for inquiries